NikkaLuna/ai-datalakehouse-bronze-etl/README.md

 Data Quality, Audit Logging, and Freshness
 ------------------------------------------

+I wanted this project to go beyond a simple medallion demo by adding the kinds of checks and runtime signals that make pipeline behavior easier to trust.

 The pipeline includes a dedicated **data quality layer** plus lightweight runtime observability.

 ### Data quality checks